Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models

-We use $h=20$ as the minimum distance between breakpoints.
-We determine the number of factors for the entire sample using the IC2 criterion of Bai and Ng (2002), which yield seven factors.
-Subsequently, we apply our proposed information criterion (\ref{model_selection}) and the QML method to identify the number of breaks and estimate the breakpoint locations.
-The estimated breakpoints are January 1969, January 1983, June 2008, March 2010, and February 2020.
+Hence the penalty used in the information criterion is $463.86\times m$.
+No additional tuning constant is used.
+The selected model yields five breakpoints: January 1969, January 1983, June 2008, March 2010, and February 2020.
 These breakpoints correspond to significant economic events.
-January 1969 marked a surge in U.S. inflation, primarily driven by increased spending on the Vietnam War and {}``Great Society'' programs.
+January 1969 marked a surge in U.S. inflation, primarily driven by increased spending on the Vietnam War and the ``Great Society'' programs.
 January 1983 roughly coincides with the onset of the Great Moderation, a period characterized by reduced macroeconomic volatility.
-June 2008 signified the early stages of the Global Financial Crisis, as the collapse of the housing market began to impact the broader financial sector.
-March 2010 is an approximate to the end of the Great Recession for the U.S. economy.
-February 2020 represented the initial economic disruptions stemming from the COVID-19 pandemic, which rapidly led to a sharp global downturn.
+June 2008 signifies the early stages of the Global Financial Crisis, as the collapse of the housing market began to impact the broader financial sector.
+March 2010 is approximately the end of the Great Recession for the U.S. economy.
+February 2020 represents the initial economic disruptions stemming from the COVID-19 pandemic, which rapidly led to a sharp global downturn.